 Non-medical switching of medicines can cause adverse reactions, side effects, or complete loss of response to medication treatment.
 This can lead to disease progression, reduced functional capabilities and a lower quality of life for patients.
 In fact, according to one study, within six months of a non-medical switch, rheumatoid arthritis patients incurred 42-percent more emergency room visits and 12-percent more outpatient visits.

-If enacted, HF 2453 would prevent health plans from implementing the following tactics on enrollees that continue to be prescribed a currently covered drug:
+Keep My Rx promotes public policies that would prevent health plans from implementing the following tactics on enrollees that continue to be prescribed a currently covered drug:

 - Limiting or reducing the maximum coverage of prescription drug benefits